-In AC 2020-2021, faculty will add additional assessment development instructional activities and resources to the appropriate course(s) EDSP 5000 and EDSP 5010.
-Candidates in AC 2020-2021 achieved a 100% passing rate, but individual test scores continued to be lower in the area of assessment.
-Faculty will introduce assignments and instruction aimed at increasing knowledge in assessing students with exceptionalities in EDSP 5000 and EDSP 5010 and enhanced materials and texts addressing assessment have been adopted/added.
+In AC 2022-2023, faculty will add additional assessment development instructional activities and resources to the appropriate course(s) EDSP 5000 and EDSP 5010.
+Candidates in AC 2021-2022 achieved a 100% passing rate, but individual test scores continued to be lower in the area of assessment as well as in the area of Foundations and Professional Responsibilities.
+Faculty will introduce assignments and instruction aimed at increasing knowledge in assessing students with exceptionalities in EDSP 5000 and EDSP 5010 and enhanced materials and texts addressing assessment, IEP development, and personal cultural bias awareness have been adopted/added.
 These changes will improve the students' ability to properly assess all students to determine if learning is taking place thereby continuing to push the cycle of improvement forward.